thmolena/thmolena/README.md

 <a name="Publications"></a>
 ### 📚 Publications and Conferences

-📕 My single-author paper titled “Take-Away Impartial Combinatorial Games on Hypergraphs and Other Related Geometric and Discrete Structures” was also on ArXiv, DOI: 10.48550/ARXIV.2203.09696.
+📕 My single-author paper titled “Take-Away Impartial Combinatorial Games on Hypergraphs and Other Related Geometric and Discrete Structures” was on ArXiv, DOI: 10.48550/ARXIV.2203.09696.

 📒 Conferences: During the Spring semester of 2022, I presented my single-author paper titled “Take-away Impartial Combinatorial Games on Different Geometric and Discrete Structures” at the SIAM Conference on Discrete Mathematics (DM22), the SIAM Conference on Parallel Processing for Scientific Computing (PP22), the SIAM Conference on Uncertainty Quantification (UQ22), and the Joint Mathematics Meetings (JMM) 2022 (which was rescheduled due to serious concerns regarding the Omicron variant of COVID-19).
 During the Fall semester of 2021, I presented my single-author research at the Young Mathematicians Conference, (YMC21), the SIAM Southeastern Atlantic Section Annual Meeting (SEAS21), the Annual SIAM Central States Section Conference (CSS21), and the 4th Annual Meeting of the SIAM Texas Louisiana Section (TXLA21).